 - The “Equipment Protection” coverage that Next provides is worldwide.

 Finally, it’s a myth that insurance is only useful if you have a claim.
 Find a company that has your best interests at heart as the insured, and you’ll have a powerful ally at your back that can help you win new jobs while pouring your energy where it really matters: building your business.

 As a photographer, you probably contract with multiple clients or venues, and you potentially rent equipment from time to time.
 You’re going to need insurance documents, and you want to make sure you choose a company that can get you those in a timely fashion, without any hidden fees!
 Next Insurance is the first company to allow you to generate Proofs and Certificates of Insurance all by yourself, in seconds, on our website, even adding venues or clients to your policy without the help of an agent.
 Some companies will charge you hidden fees to add parties to your policy – Next never will!

 Moreover, especially if you’re running a small 1-4 person operation, putting down a lump sum payment for an insurance policy can be tough on the pocketbook.
 Find a company that has flexible payment options.
-Here’s a dirty secret about insurance, though: some companies charge a premium if you want to pay in installments, because they can’t invest the money and gain interest on it at the same rate if you do.
+Here’s a dirty secret about insurance, though: some companies charge a premium if you want to pay in installments.
+They do this because they can’t invest the money and gain interest on it at the same rate if you do.
 At Next, you can pay monthly, and there are no added fees – you pay the same as someone who pays the entire amount upfront.

 Ready to arm your business and get photographer’s insurance?
 Get your first quote at Next-Insurance.com, or give us a call at 855-222-5919 to ask about our policies – we’re here and happy to help!
 Want to learn more about insurance?
 Check out this blog.